ekwacuka/Ministry_of_Education_Panda_SQlite/README.md

-# Ministry of Education - Pandas - SQLite Assignment
+# Ministry of Education - Pandas - SQLite

 ### Utilize Pandas to ingest Ministry of Education CSV data file and load the data into a DataFrame